-At King Alfred’s Academy (KAA), we are passionate about learning outside the classroom, beyond traditional lessons.
+King Alfred’s Academy runs a programme of extra-curricular enrichment activities that has repeatedly been judged as outstanding for its accessibility and variety and we are passionate about learning outside the classroom, beyond traditional lessons.
 Taking part in trips, visits, electives and the other opportunities on offer is central to the KAA ethos.

 Our After-School Elective Programme provides a wealth of opportunity to develop current interests and to develop new ones.
 It is broad and extensive, offering a range of extra-curricular activities on both a Tuesday and a Wednesday after school.